Articles of Incorporation and Rules

 5. When notifying the convening of an ordinary general meeting of representatives, the representatives must be provided with financial statements and business reports (including audit reports) approved by the Board of Directors, as prescribed by law

-(Investigation of proposals and documents submitted to the General Meeting of Representatives)
+(Investigation of proposals and documents submitted to the general meeting)

-The Auditors shall investigate proposals, documents, and other matters prescribed by law that the Directors intend to submit to the General Meeting of Representatives.
-In this case, if they find any violation of law or the Articles of Incorporation or any grossly inappropriate matter, they shall report the results of the investigation to the General Meeting of Representatives.
+Article 57 The auditors shall investigate proposals, documents and other matters prescribed by law that the directors intend to submit to the general meeting.
+In this case, if they find that there are matters that violate laws or regulations or the articles of incorporation, or that are significantly inappropriate, they shall report the results of their investigation to the general meeting.

-(Resolution to postpone or continue the date of the General Meeting of Representatives)
+(Resolution to postpone or continue the meeting of the General Assembly)

-The date of the General Meeting of Representatives may be postponed or continued by resolution of the General Meeting of Representatives.
-In such cases, the provisions of Article 56 shall not apply.
+Article 58 The meeting of the General Assembly may be postponed or continued by a resolution of the General Assembly.
+In this case, the provisions of Article 56 shall not apply.

-(Matters to be resolved at the General Meeting of Representatives)
+(Matters to be decided by the General Assembly)

-Article 59: In addition to matters specifically provided for in these Articles of Incorporation, the following matters must be resolved at the General Meeting of Representatives.
+Article 59 Unless otherwise specifically provided in these Articles of Association, the following matters must be decided by the General Assembly:

 • Changes to the Articles of Incorporation